 Historically the Universe was once believed to be finite.
 Finite means its volume is a finite number.
-Also the biblical view is and was that the Universe was created approximately some 4000 years before the.
+Also the biblical view is and was that the Universe was created approximately some 4000 years before the birth of Christ.
 Psalms 147:4 declares,

 “He [God] tells the number of the stars; He [God] calls them all by their names.”
 (KJVER).

 To ‘tell’ means to count and therefore the implication is that the Universe contains a fixed or finite number of stars and hence of galaxies.
 Only God is infinite (Ps 147:5) but His created Universe is finite and even bounded.
 That means it has a centre and an edge.

 The view was not universally held though.
 Hindu texts seemed to indicate an eternal, albeit a cyclical universe and infinite in size.
 But our modern scientific understanding of the Universe has developed from Judeo-Christian beliefs.
 Within that framework, until essentially the beginning of the 20th century it was accepted the Universe was like a ball of stars around our planet Earth.